ltb-project/ppm/README.md

 - if a password contains any of the forbidden characters, then it is rejected.

-- if a password contains tokens from the RDN, then it is rejected
+- if a password contains tokens from the RDN, then it is rejected.

 - if a password is too long, it can be rejected.

+- if a password does not pass cracklib check, it can be rejected.

 Configuration file